foundersandcoders/Product-Management-Curriculum/core-modules/discovery-workshop/user-research-scripting.md

 ### Why?

-User research is conducted so as to understand users’ characteristics, aims, and behaviours towards achieving their aims.
+User Research is conducted so as to understand users’ characteristics, aims, and behaviours towards achieving their aims.

-User research is about learning what a user is trying to do and understanding what is and isn’t working for them.
+User Research is about learning what a user is trying to do and understanding what is and isn’t working for them.
 It’s not about asking them what they want.

-User research allows Product Managers to test the assumptions they have before embarking on Design or Prototyping work.
+User Research allows Product Managers to test the assumptions they have before embarking on Design or Prototyping work.

-User research helps place users at the centre of the Design process and your products.
+User Research helps place users at the centre of the Design process and your products.
 Product Managers should be encouraged to advocate for their users.

 ### Tips